Hispanophone: Equatorial Guinea

 In the former Spanish province of Equatorial Guinea, although Portuguese and French are co-official languages, the majority of the population speak Spanish.
 There is a small minority of African people who possessed Spanish and other European ancestry.
 These individuals form less than 1% of the population.

 Morocco

-In the former Spanish protectorate of Morocco, Spanish speakers are present in small numbers, located in the northern coastal region of the country.
-However the majority of Moroccan people are predominantly Arabic speaking Muslims of Berber and African ancestry.

-Nigeria

-The small Amaro population are descendants of repatriated Afro-Cuban indentured servants, they were called Amaros.
-Despite being free to return to Cuba when their tenure was over, they remained in these countries, marrying into the local native population.
+Portions of the north coast of Morocco were a former Spanish protectorate and Spanish remains spoken by about 1.7 million people as of 2018.
+This makes Morocco the country with the most Spanish speakers outside the Hispanophone world unless the United States is excluded.
+However, demand for Spanish and overall competency in the language has fallen since the start of the 21st century and the most popular foreign language is now English (as French is considered a second and mandatory language in the country).

 Spanish territories in North Africa

 Since the Reconquista, Spain has held numerous emplacements in North Africa.
 Most of them were promptly lost, but to date, with an approximate population of 143,000 people, the autonomous cities of Ceuta and Melilla, which constitute the two plazas de soberanía mayores (Major Territories under [Spanish] Sovereignty) remained Spanish, and the Chafarinas Islands, the Peñón de Alhucemas and the Peñón de Vélez de la Gomera, which constitute the three plazas de soberanía menores (Minor Territories under [Spanish] Sovereignty), still forming part of Spain.
 The Canary Islands, a constituent part of Spain's main territorial subdivisions, are also located in North Africa.